 Candidates seeking financial assistance must complete a federal need analysis form, the Free Application for Federal Student Aid (FAFSA).
 The FAFSA collects student and spousal, if applicable, income and asset information needed to determine eligibility for financial aid.
-This information is used in a federal need analysis formula to determine the Expected Family Contribution (EFC).

 The Financial Aid Office is required under federal regulations to establish a Cost of Attendance Budget annually that reflects an estimate of the cost of attending their institution for an academic year, which includes an estimate of the following expenses tuition, fees, room, board, books and supplies, and living expenses.
 Although a cost of attendance budget must include these specific expenses, this does not mean that you will be billed for these expenses.
-For most graduate students, LaGrange College will bill/ invoice the student only for actual tuition and fees.
+For most graduate students, LaGrange College will bill/invoice the student only for actual tuition and fees.
 Room and board charges are only invoiced if the student resides in campus housing.
-Below is the estimated Cost of Attendance for the 2014-2015 academic year for our graduate programs for the fall and spring semesters.

 M.A.T.
 M.Ed.
 Ed.S.

-Tuition \$25,680 \$12,840 \$12,960
+Tuition \$26,880 \$13,440 \$13,440

 Student Health Fees 300 300 300

 Room and Board 13,634 13,634 13,634

 Books and Supplies 500 300 250

 Transportation 1,350 1,350 1,350

 Personal 1,500 1,500 1,500

 Student Loan Fees 220 220 220

-\$43,084 \$30,144 \$30,214
+\$44.384 \$30.744 \$30.744